GE S-22X Tombstone Radio with Clock (1934)

 around its inner perimeter.
 The shaft of the tuning knob goes

-inside the toothed wheel and has a round rubber washer to grip the teeth
+inside the toothed wheel and it has a round rubber washer to grip the teeth

-until the rubber dried out and was ground away by the little teeth, losing its grip
+until the rubber dries out and becomes eroded by the teeth, losing its grip

 on the wheel.